Saint Lucia - Country Profile

 Noncommunicable diseases and risk factors

-In Saint Lucia, the prevalence of overweight and obesity among people aged 15 and older was 48.1% in 2016.
+In Saint Lucia in 2022, the prevalence of tobacco use among people aged 15 and older was 13.8%.
+In the same age group, the prevalence of overweight and obesity was 62.6% in 2022.

 Also in 2016, 39.8% of the population reported insufficient physical activity.